firstmoneyin/organization/CONTRIBUTING.md

 # To do list

+Note: This repo uses the GitHub flow for pull requests.
+For more info, see: https://guides.github.com/introduction/flow/

 * For associates: We need a description of the scout program workflows.
 * For associates: We need a description of the angel investor workflows.
 * For organization maintainers: We shouls create a repo for the website and deploy it from there.